-Richard A. Boehning, who retired as a director of First Merchants on April 29, 2008, the date of the 2008 annual shareholder meeting, is of counsel to the law firm of Bennett, Boehning & Clary LLP, Lafayette, Indiana, which Lafayette Bank and Trust Company, National Association, a wholly-owned subsidiary of First Merchants, has retained as legal counsel during 2008 and will continue to retain as legal counsel in 2009.
-Charles E. Schalliol, a director of First Merchants, is of counsel to the law firm of Baker & Daniels LLP, Indianapolis, Indiana, which First Merchants Bank, National Association, a wholly owned subsidiary of First Merchants, has retained as legal counsel during 2008 and will continue to retain as legal counsel in 2009.
+Richard A. Boehning, who retired as a director of First Merchants on April 29, 2008, the date of the 2008 annual shareholder meeting, is of counsel to the law firm of Bennett, Boehning & Clary LLP, Lafayette, Indiana, which Lafayette Bank and Trust Company, National Association, a wholly-owned subsidiary of First Merchants, has retained as legal counsel during 2008 and will continue to retain as legal counsel to the law firm of Baker & Daniels LLP, Indianapolis, Indiana, which First Merchants has retained as legal counsel LLP, Indianapolis, Indiana, which First Merchants Bank, National Association, a wholly owned subsidiary of First Merchants, has retained as legal counsel during 2008 and will continue to retain as legal counsel in 2009.
 The Board has determined that these relationships do not prevent Mr. Boehning or Mr. Schalliol from being "independent directors," as defined in the NASDAQ listing standards.